birhantprkc/thunderbolt/src-tauri/assist_embeddings/README.md

 - Generate embeddings for email messages in batches
 - Store embeddings in the database for later retrieval
-- Uses the Jina AI embedding model for high-quality text representations
+- Uses the E5-small embedding model for high-quality text representations
 - Generates UUIDs v7 for time-sorted unique identifiers

 ## Examples